One of These Days (instrumental): Music

 The predominant element of the piece is that of a bass guitar played through a delay (Binson Echorec) unit, set to produce repeats in quarter-note triplets.
-The result of this setting is: if the player plays simple quarter notes, the added echoes will produce a pattern of quarter note – eighth note, quarter note – eighth note.
+The result of this setting is: that if the player plays simple quarter notes, the added echoes will produce a pattern of quarter note – eighth note, quarter note – eighth note.
 Pink Floyd would again use this technique on the bass line for "Sheep".
 This riff was first created by David Gilmour on guitar with effects, then Roger Waters had the idea of using bass instead of guitar, so they recorded the song on two different bass guitars.

+Each bass part is hard panned into one channel of stereo, but one bass sound is quite muted and dull.
+According to Gilmour, this is because that particular instrument had old strings on it, and the roadie they had sent to get new strings for it wandered off to see his girlfriend instead.

 The piece is in B minor, occasionally alternating with an A major chord.

 The distinctive keyboard accents on this track are composed of three components: A Hammond organ forms the 'fade in', followed by a "Stab" composed of a second Hammond organ with percussion stop, overdubbed with an acoustic piano fed through a Leslie speaker, as was also used on "Echoes".
 For live versions, the 'fade in' part was played on a Farfisa organ.

 The threatening lyric, a rare vocal contribution by Nick Mason, was recorded through a ring modulator and slowed down to create an eerie effect.
-It was aimed at Sir Jimmy Young, the then BBC Radio 1 and Radio 2 DJ who the band supposedly disliked because of his tendency to babble.
+It was aimed at Sir Jimmy Young, the then BBC Radio 1 and Radio 2 DJ who the band supposedly disliked because he tended to babble.
 During early 1970s concerts, they sometimes played a sound collage of clips from Young's radio show that was edited to sound completely nonsensical, thus figuratively "cutting him into little pieces".
-The bootleg compilation A Treeful of Secrets contains a demo version of "One of These Days" in which the Jimmy Young collage loops in the background during the performance.
-However, the authenticity of this demo has not been confirmed.

 According to John Peel, Waters described "One of These Days" as a "poignant appraisal of the contemporary social situation".
 Gilmour said it was the most collaborative piece ever produced by the group.

 A film, French Windows, was made by Ian Emes, set to the piece and featuring people and gibbons dancing against various backgrounds.
 After being seen on television by the band, it was back-projected by Pink Floyd during live performances and Emes was commissioned to make further films for the band.

 The tune also quotes Delia Derbyshire's realisation of Ron Grainer's Doctor Who theme music from the British science fiction television series Doctor Who.
-This quotation is most clear in live performances, particularly in concerts on the Momentary Lapse of Reason and Division Bell tours.
+This quotation is most clear in live performances.

 Part of the song was used on the Soviet television program "Mezhdunarodnaya Panorama" ("International Panorama").
-The playing of the track in the program is also discussed in Victor Pelevin's novel Omon Ra.
+The playing of the track in the program is also discussed in Victor Pelevin's 1992 novel Omon Ra.